bitcrowd/carbonite/README.md

 ### probably

 * `purge`: Function that evicts records from the DB to be sent to external storage (event store), to be executed in recurrent job
+* drop `Xid` postgrex type once postgrex has been released

 ### maybe